-In this section please review the management approach to the protection and restoration of habitat in your jurisdiction in line with the relevant NASCO Resolutions, Agreements and Guidelines.

-3.1 How are risks to productive capacity identified and options for restoring degraded or lost salmon habitat prioritised, taking into account the principle of 'no net loss' and the need for inventories to provide baseline data?
+- In this section please review the management approach to the protection and restoration of habitat in your jurisdiction in line with the relevant NASCO Resolutions, Agreements and Guidelines. - 3.1 How are risks to productive capacity identified and options for restoring degraded or lost salmon habitat prioritised, taking into account the principle of 'no net loss' and the need for inventories to provide baseline data?
 (Max.
 200 words) (Reference: Section 3 of the Habitat Guidelines)

-In addition to the assessment procedures described in Sections 1.2 and 2.1, risks to productive capacity are identified and options for restoring degraded or lost salmon habitat are prioritised by a range of means, which include:
+In addition to the assessment procedures described above, risks to productive capacity are identified and options for restoring degraded or lost habitat are prioritised using a range of means including: